Fees for Employment Tribunal Work (unfair and wrongful dismissal cases) and Immigration Work

 The time that it takes from our first meeting with a client until the final resolution of the matter depends largely on the stage at which the case is resolved.
 If a settlement is reached during pre-claim conciliation, the case is likely to take 2-4 weeks.
 If the claim proceeds to a Final Hearing, the case is likely to take at least a year and often significantly longer, but the time is influenced by factors such as how many days the Final Hearing will last and the number of cases waiting to be listed at the relevant Employment Tribunal.
 This is, of course, just a rough estimate and we would anticipate being able to give clients a more accurate timescale once we have more information and as the matter progresses.

 Employment Litigation Team

 The team is headed by partner, Henry Clinton-Davis.
 Henry practised as a barrister before becoming a solicitor and he is also a qualified mediator.
 He brings his mediation skills to the fore in settlement negotiations.
 He has over 25 years' experience handling cases crossing all areas of employment law.
 His approach is practical and strategic - using Tribunal procedures to achieve tactical advantage, often with a view to reaching a positive settlement and achieving our clients’ commercial and business objectives.
 Litigation experience includes bringing and defending unfair dismissal, wrongful dismissal, discrimination and harassment claims; dealing with whistle-blower issues including interfacing with relevant regulators; drafting and enforcing non-competes, other restrictive covenants and confidentiality provisions.
 Henry is an active member of the international committee of the Employment Lawyers' Association and is in demand as a trainer and speaker on employment law topics.
-(Base charge-out rate: £640 per hour plus VAT) (discounts are available when representing individuals, small companies and not for profits).
+(Base charge-out rate: £700 per hour plus VAT) (discounts are available when representing individuals, small companies and not for profits).

 FEES FOR IMMIGRATION WORK